covermymeds/api-jquery-plugins/README.md

-CMM API jQuery Plugins
+CoverMyMeds API jQuery Plugins
 ===============

-Some jQuery plugins to facilitate working with the CMM API.
+jQuery plugins to facilitate working with the CMM API.
+Easily search for drugs, PA forms, and create PA requests.

+### Installation

 Uses Grunt for tasks, Bower for dependency management.

-### Installation

 [NodeJS](http://nodejs.org/download/) is required to fetch the appropriate project dependencies.

-On the command line, type:
+In a terminal, type:

 ```
 npm install